IanBurke1/WebApp-Project/README.md

 I had to use javascript to do the math and calculate the BMI and return the result.
 I encountered a few problems with javascript such as getting html elements and returning elements.
 I found a solution on Stack Overflow which was very helpful:  http://stackoverflow.com/questions/21698044/basic-bmi-calculator-html-javascript.
 After I got the calculation working, I then cleaned up the webpage to make it look neat.

 ####Database
 The next problem was adding a database.
 I tryed a few open sourced database programs such as [SQLite](https://sqlite.org/), [MongoDB](https://www.mongodb.com/) and [CouchDB](http://couchdb.apache.org/).
 I couldn't quite get to grips with any of them.
 It was hard to find any good tutorials on them using flask.
 I ended up choosing CouchDB and stuck at it.
 My classmate Andrew, shared a very good link to documentation on using couchdb with python: https://pythonhosted.org/CouchDB/getting-started.html.
 This got me started and eventually I got a database up and running.
 The next thing I wanted to incorpeate was getting the user input from the form and storing it into the database.
-I'm still having problems with it.

 ### Curl
 Download [Curl](https://curl.haxx.se/).
 Enter the curl command below to issue a GET request to your Couchdb :